fermarsan/aixt/doc/Setup file.md

 .
 ```

-The **_Aixt_** transpiler reads the `setup.yaml` and does the traslation based on the parameters written on it, as well as it generates `settings.h` adding the specific parameters of the microcontroller or board.
+The **_Aixt_** transpiler reads the `port_name.toml` and does the traslation based on the parameters written on it, as well as adding the specific parameters of the microcontroller or board in the output `C` file.